swoldemi/amazon-ecr-image-immutability-check/README.md

 ### Configuration
 1. Interval (required) - How often should the function run?
 Requires a valid Schedule Expression: https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html.
 Default is once a day (`rate(24 hours)`).
 2. SNSTopicARN (optional) - The ARN of the Simple Notification Service topic to send incompliant finding messages to.
+No default.
+3. AutoRemediate (optional) - Should this function automatically enable image tag immutability (ENABLED or DISABLED)?
+ENABLED by default.

-If you would like to retrive notifications of repositories that have image-immutability disabled create and subscribe to an SNS topic then pass the ARN of the topic in the SNSTopicARN parameter.
+If you would like to retrive notifications of repositories that have image immutability disabled create and subscribe to an SNS topic then pass the ARN of the topic in the SNSTopicARN parameter.

 Example message contents (Email subscription):
 ```